jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 $$ s(w, c) = \sum_{g \in G_w} \boldsymbol{z}_g^T v_c$$

-We learn the embeddings of each character n-gram, then each word embedding is a sum of its n-gram vectors.
+We learn the embeddings of each character n-gram and then each word embedding is a sum of its n-gram vectors.

 <br/>